Hello doggies and gentlemen and ladies too. This is a Daily Bone Special Report. I’m your damp doggie reporter Chester L. W. Spaniel.

 It’s raining out!
 It’s raining real hard and we have flood warnings.
 There was a big thunderstorm last night, and Dad stayed up until it was over so we wouldn't be scared, and so our ghostwriter could sleep.
 (She didn't hear a thing!)
 Usually after a thunderstorm passes the rain stops.
 But not this time.

-My non-moistened colleague Joseph (Joey dog) Stephens and I took a peek out the back door this morning to assess the situation.
+My non-moistened colleague Joseph (Joey dog) Spaniel and I took a peek out the back door this morning to assess the situation.
 There were puddles there because the gutters overflowed.
 Upon seeing this deluge, Joey dog turned away and said, no way Jose!
 He hates getting wet!
 I wasn’t too keen on going out in that either, but I did do a cursory scan of the yard for squirrels and chipmunks.

 I didn’t see any.
 I got up the nerve to make a quick foray along the foundation where mousies and shrews like to hide.
 If any were there recently, the rain washed their scent away.
 Then I realized I was getting soaked.